vrealize-network-insight/vrni-rule-import-vmc-nsxt/README.md

 ## Installation

+Before you begin, some preresiquites:

+- Connectivity to the internet from where script will be executed
+- Connectivity to VMC SDDC over HTTPS (443)
+- Connectivity to NSX-T Manager or VIP over HTTPS (443)

-Before you begin: you need Python (2 or 3) installed.
-Clone the repository to your local system:
+Then, clone the repository to your local system:

 ```shell
 git clone https://github.com/vrealize-network-insight/vrni-rule-import-vmc-nsxt.git